IGNW/invoque/README.md

 })
 ```

-Run your new service with Invoque:
+Run the service with invoque command:
 ```sh
 invoque http ./
 ```